supremeZ41D/supremeZ41D.github.io/bible_notes/romans.md

 # Romans 1

-- Paul wastes no time greeting the Romans, in which he declares Jesus Christ is the Lord, that he rose up from death and that he is a descendent from King David.
+- Paul wastes no time greeting the Romans, in which he declares the following from Jesus Christ (Rom 1: 3-6):
+  - God's Son was promised by the prophets.

 - When people believe in God, they will be justified, and blessed.